emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 **Performance**

 * Well-engineered and optimized code will not slow or block your website pages from loading
 * We use caching via major global CDNs.
-A content delivery network (CDN) can give an equally fast web experience across the globe and is a collection of web servers distributed across multiple locations to deliver content more efficiently to users
+A Content Delivery Network (CDN) can give an equally fast web experience across the globe and is a collection of web servers distributed across multiple locations to deliver content more efficiently to users
 * Asynchronous ensure a fast page launch by loading your E-MAILiT button script at the end, without long wait periods, keeping your visitors engaged with your content
 * Google Page Speed Insight Compliant / Optimized